 - It can slow down your browser.
 Wikibuy, like any other extension or add-on software, has the potential to slow down your browser.

 - It collects a ton of data.
 Wikibuy tracks and records things like user-provided information (email, address, etc.), cookies, location information, third-party beacons and buttons, payment information and transaction data.
-While Wikibuy is a legit service owned by Capital One, it’s important to always remember the adage that in the internet age, if a service is free then you are the product.
+While Wikibuy is a legit service, it’s important to always remember the adage that in the internet age, if a service is free then you are the product.
 For many users, providing that data is a fair exchange for the savings you can get by using the service.

 - It may not always find the lowest available price.
 There are millions of retailers on the web and Wikibuy (or any similar site) can’t possibly monitor them all.
 Wikibuy focuses on the largest, most popular stores.
 That does eliminate a lot of the research a buyer has to do, but not all of it.
 Would I bother manually researching the lowest price on a 12-pack of paper towels?
 No. But if I were making a substantial purchase — like a mattress or a computer — I would use Wikibuy as a starting point and do a little additional research myself.

 - Offers are sometimes out of date, which wastes time.
 Because retailers change their prices so frequently, including coupon codes, Wikibuy may show you an offer that’s no longer available when you try to place the order.
 Similarly, sometimes Wikibuy will show you an item that’s already been sold on eBay, or that’s recently become out of stock.